Acoustic Neuroma Program

 The Barrow Difference

 The Acoustic Neuroma Program at Barrow Neurological Institute is an international leader in the diagnosis and treatment of acoustic neuromas.
-Each year, our experts treat 10 times as many acoustic neuromas as any other hospital in Arizona.
+Each year, our experts treat 10 times as many acoustic neuromas as any other hospital in Arizona, and our co-medical director, Dr. Randall W. Porter, is a member of the board of directors of the Acoustic Neuroma Association.

 Comprehensive, Subspecialized Care